luo964973791/rook/Documentation/ceph-cluster-crd.md

 * `mgr`: Set annotations for MGRs
 * `mon`: Set annotations for mons
 * `osd`: Set annotations for OSDs
+* `rbdmirror`: Set annotations for RBD Mirrors
+* `cleanup`: Set annotations for the cleanup job

 When other keys are set, `all` will be merged together with the specific component.

 ### Placement Configuration Settings

 Placement configuration for the cluster services.
-It includes the following keys: `mgr`, `mon` and `all`.
+It includes the following keys: `mgr`, `mon`, `rbdmirror`, `cleanup` and `all`.
 Each service will have its placement configuration generated by merging the generic configuration under `all` with the most specific one (which will override any attributes).

 **NOTE:** Placement of OSD pods is controlled using the [Storage Class Device Set](#storage-class-device-sets), not the general `placement` configuration.